15 Coolest Places to Visit in Tokyo

 TeamLab Borderless opened as the world’s first interactive digital art museum in Odaiba area in 2018 summer, and instantly became the hottest attraction in the city.
 Shortly after, teamLab Planets opened at Toyosu area (near Toyosu Fish Market) with a body immersive space comprising virtual experiences and digital art installation.

-While teamLab Borderless is a permanent museum, teamLab Planets is open for a limited time until 2020 autumn.
+While teamLab Borderless is a permanent museum, teamLab Planets is open for a limited time until end of 2022.

 Both museums are highly popular among both Japanese and foreign visitors, so it’s highly recommended to book the tickets in advance!